zerotier/terraform-multicloud-quickstart/README.md

 ## Comment unused clouds in main.tf

-Due to the way Terraform's provider system works, you'll likely end up having to comment out any unused clouds in main.tf.
+Due to the way Terraform's provider system works, you'll end up having to comment out any unused clouds in main.tf.

 Sorry.